 Fixed-Income Foreign Investment Risk - Investment in fixed-income securities or financial instruments of foreign issuers involves increased risks due to adverse issuer, political, regulatory, currency, market or economic developments as well as armed conflicts.
 These developments may impact the ability of a foreign debt issuer to make timely and ultimate payments on its debt obligations to a mutual fund or impair a mutual fund's ability to enforce its rights against the foreign debt issuer.
 These risks are heightened in emerging or developing markets.
 Foreign investments may also be less liquid and more difficult to value than investments in U.S. issuers.
 Foreign investments may also be subject to risk of loss because of more or less foreign government regulation, less public information and less stringent investor protections, and less stringent accounting, corporate governance, financial reporting and disclosure standards.
-Changes in the value of foreign currencies may make the return on an investment increase or decrease, unrelated to the quality or performance of the investment itself.
 The imposition of sanctions, exchange controls (including repatriation restrictions), confiscations, trade restrictions (including tariffs) and other restrictions by the United States or other governments may also negatively impact the fund's investments.
-Economic sanctions and other similar governmental actions or developments could, among other things, effectively restrict or eliminate a fund's ability to purchase or sell certain foreign securities or groups of foreign securities, and/or thus may make a fund's investments in such securities less liquid (or illiquid) or more difficult to value.
 The type and severity of sanctions and other measures that may be imposed could vary broadly in scope, and their impact is impossible to predict.